coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/write-code.rst

 That will load the pre-commit settings in the file ``.pre-commit-config.yaml``.
 Now every time you do ``git commit <stuff>``, pre-commit will run all those checks.

-To install BigchainDB Server from the local code, and to keep it up to date with the latest code in there, use:
+To install corechaindb Server from the local code, and to keep it up to date with the latest code in there, use:

   .. code::